KoneMuhammad/KoneMuhammad/README.md

 # Full Stack Engineer
-i like writing in kotlin/java and typescript, im interested in secuirty, ui stuff, and vulnerability management
+i like writing in kotlin and typescript, im interested in secuirty, ui stuff, and vulnerability management